Bengal tiger: Taxonomy

+Phylogeny

 Results of a genetic analysis of 32 tiger samples indicate that the Bengal tiger samples grouped into a different clade than the Siberian tiger samples.

 Genetic ancestry

 The Bengal tiger is defined by three distinct mitochondrial nucleotide sites and 12 unique microsatellite alleles.
 The pattern of genetic variation in the Bengal tiger corresponds to the premise that it arrived in India approximately 12,000 years ago.
 This is consistent with the lack of tiger fossils from the Indian subcontinent prior to the late Pleistocene, and the absence of tigers from Sri Lanka, which was separated from the subcontinent by rising sea levels in the early Holocene.

 Characteristics

 The Bengal tiger's coat is yellow to light orange, with stripes ranging from dark brown to black; the belly and the interior parts of the limbs are white, and the tail is orange with black rings.
-The white tiger is a recessive mutant, which is reported in the wild from time to time in Assam, Bengal, Bihar, and especially in the former State of Rewa.
+The white tiger is a recessive mutant, which is reported in the wild from time to time in Assam, Bengal, Bihar and especially in the former State of Rewa.
 However, it is not an occurrence of albinism.
-In fact, there is only one fully authenticated case of a true albino tiger, and none of black tigers, with the possible exception of one dead specimen examined in Chittagong in 1846.
+In fact, only one fully authenticated case of a true albino tiger is known, and there are no confirmed cases of black tigers, except for a possible specimen examined in Chittagong in 1846.
 Fourteen Bengal tiger skins in the collection of the Natural History Museum, London have 21–29 stripes.

 Another recessive mutant is the golden tiger that has a pale golden fur with red-brown stripes.
 The mutants are very rare in nature.

 The greatest skull length of a tiger is 351 mm in males and 293 mm in females.
 It has exceptionally stout teeth.
 Its canines are 7.5 to 10 cm long and thus the longest among all cats.